 At its core, web analytics is the process of collecting, measuring, analyzing, and reporting data related to website traffic and user behavior.
 It provides insights into how visitors find your site, what they do once they’re there, and how they interact with your content.
-These insights help businesses make data-driven decisions to improve user experience, increase conversions, and achieve their online objectives.
+These insights help businesses make data-driven decisions to improve user experience, increase conversions, and achieve their goals.

 Understand Your Audience

-Measure Website Performance
+Measure Performance

-Improve User Experience (UX)
+Optimize User Experience

 Traffic Sources